radar/ryanbigg.com/_posts/2018-12-13-polymorphic-routes.markdown

 #{@post.class.downcase}_path(@post.to_param)
 ```

-Which comes out to being this:
+Which comes out to being this by default:

 ```ruby
 post_path(1)